 The best thing you can do to eliminate clutter is to avoid it altogether.

-By embracing a more minimal approach and shifting your shopping habits to reflect the “less is more” mentality, you’ll keep stuff out of the landfill in the long term.
+By shifting your shopping habits to reflect the “less is more” mentality, you’ll stop the cycle of clutter.
 And you may even have more money to donate to those in need.

-By being conservative in your shopping habits and sticking to stuff you truly need, you can minimize your overall impact on the environment and reduce the amount of clutter in your space.
+By being conservative with your purchases and sticking to stuff you truly need, you can reduce waste while minimizing the clutter in your space.